 One of my favorite things to DIY are sugar scrubs, because they are a cinch to put together (even kids can do it!), they make great gifts, and you end up smelling like a spa when you’re done.

 Sugar scrub recipes are as flexible as flexible can be.
-This recipe ratio is helpful and easy to remember though:
+If you’re like me, I prefer to have a baseline a guideline to follow though.
+This recipe ratio is helpful and easy to remember:

 ***Combine two parts sugar to one part carrier oil.***

 Then add essential oils to your desired scent strength.
 I like mine to smell strong, so I use about 30 drops per cup of sugar.

 Optional: Add ONE drop of food coloring to add a tint of color.
 Be careful not to add more than one or two drops.
 You just want to add enough color so that it looks attractive and natural.

 If you use a runnier oil, like olive oil, this ratio will give you a consistency that is similar to the sugar scrubs you get at Trader Joe’s.
 Once it’s spooned into a jar, the sugar will settle at the bottom and it will be a bit oily at the top.
 If you want a less oily mixture, simply add more sugar and add less oil.
 You really can’t mess a sugar scrub up!